 pains, is recuperating from surgery, is overweight or has mobility issues, is

-an agility champion, a service dog, a herder, tracker, DockDog, a hyper puppy, special
+an agility dog, a service dog, a herder, tracker, DockDog, a hyper puppy, special

 assistance dog, a bored family pet, or is a senior member of your family;